AdobeDocs/commerce-admin.en/help/getting-started/extensions.md

 These features are enabled by default.
 Each Admin user must install and configure one of the supported authenticators.
 For complete instructions, see Using Two-Factor Authentication.

+>[!NOTE]
+>
+>Stores that have enabled Adobe Identity Management Services (IMS) authentication have native Adobe Commerce and Magento Open Source 2FA disabled.
+Admin users who are logged into their Commerce instance with their Adobe credentials do not need to re-authenticate for many Admin tasks.
+Authentication is handled by Adobe IMS when the Admin user logs into their current session.
+See [Integrating Adobe Commerce with Adobe IMS overview](https://experienceleague.adobe.com/docs/commerce-admin/start/admin/IMS-integration-overview.html).

 ## Extensions to add

 The [[!DNL Commerce Marketplace]](https://marketplace.magento.com/) is the global eCommerce resource for applications and services that expand [!DNL Commerce] solutions with powerful new features and functionality.
 Adobe releases several extensions through the [!DNL Marketplace] that can be installed and configured within your Adobe Commerce or Magento Open Source store to provide enhanced integrations and capabilities.